-The exploitation of gold and silver is overseen by the Crown Estate and, in Scotland, the Crown Estate Scotland (together, TCE, established through the Crown Estate Acts of 1956 and 1961) through Wardell Armstrong, the Crown Estate Mineral Agent.
-TCE also manages the seabed to the 12-nautical-mile territorial limit and other rights including non-energy mineral rights out to 200 nautical miles in all parts of the UK.
-In this capacity, TCE grants licences for the extraction of marine sand and gravel resources from the seabed, as well as such minerals as salt, potash and polyhalite occurring beneath the seabed.
+The exploitation of gold and silver is overseen by the Crown Estate and, in Scotland, the Crown Estate Scotland (together known as the TCE, established through the Crown Estate Acts of 1956 and 1961) through Wardell Armstrong, the Crown Estate Mineral Agent.
+The TCE also manages the seabed to the 12-nautical-mile territorial limit and other rights including non-energy mineral rights out to 200 nautical miles in all parts of the UK.
+In this capacity, the TCE grants licences for the extraction of marine sand and gravel resources from the seabed, as well as such minerals as salt, potash and polyhalite occurring beneath the seabed.

-The Oil and Gas Authority (OGA), a State-owned company limited by shares, was formally established as an independent regulator under the Energy Act 2016, and is responsible for the licensing of offshore and onshore oil and gas operations in the UK, including exploration, production, decommissioning and abandonment.
+The North Sea Transition Authority (NSTA) (formerly called the Oil and Gas Authority), a State-owned company limited by shares, was formally established as an independent regulator under the Energy Act 2016, and is responsible for the licensing of offshore and onshore oil and gas operations in the UK, including exploration, production, decommissioning and abandonment.

 In Northern Ireland, the Mineral Development Act (Northern Ireland) 1969 vested most minerals in Northern Ireland in the Department of the Economy.
 This enables the government of Northern Ireland to grant exploration and production licences in its own name.
-The main exceptions to this right are: (a) offshore oil and gas deposits which are administered by the OGA; (b) gold and silver which vest in the Crown; (c) "common" substances (including aggregates, sand and gravel); and (d) minerals which were being worked at the time of the 1969 Act.
+The main exceptions to this right are: (a) offshore oil and gas deposits which are administered by the NSTA; (b) gold and silver which vest in the Crown; (c) "common" substances (including aggregates, sand and gravel); and (d) minerals which were being worked at the time of the 1969 Act.